gardockt/notifier/README.md

 **Note: The program is currently in early stages of development, and breaking changes may occur frequently.**

 ## Availability
-Currently the program works only on Linux, though Windows support is planned.
+Currently the program works only on Linux.

 ## Building
 Required dpendencies: